payable/reactnative-ipg-echeckoutlk/README.md

-# PAYable IPG React Native SDK
+# E Checkout IPG React Native SDK

 A comprehensive React Native SDK for integrating Internet Payment Gateway (IPG) functionality into your mobile applications.
 This SDK supports one-time payments and recurring payments with a secure, user-friendly interface.